JAlvarado23A/covid_and_rest_survival/README.md

 The National Restaurant Association’s article dated 01/25/21 titled “State of the Restaurant Industry report measures virus' impact on business” indicated that:

-        The restaurant industry ended 2020 with total sales that were $240 billion below the Association’s pre-pandemic forecast for the year .
+        "The restaurant industry ended 2020 with total sales that were $240 billion below the Association’s pre-pandemic forecast for the year."

-         As of Dec.
-1, 2020, more than 110,000 eating and drinking places were closed for business temporarily, or for good.
+         "As of Dec.
+1, 2020, more than 110,000 eating and drinking places were closed for business temporarily, or for good."

 Our Initial Hypothesis and the Information We Considered: